Residence Halls

 University Dining Services

 The Dining Hall is the main dining facility for students, faculty and staff, offering options that include specialty grill items, entrees, pizza, salad bar, deli counter, vegetarian, vegan and items for special dietary needs.
 Resident students are required to purchase a meal plan.
 There are also separate meal plans available for commuting students.
-A declining balance system allows students to make deposits into a fund that may be accessed for the Dining Hall, Cafe Ramsey, Highsmith Union Food Court, Pizza Hut (on campus delivery) the Wellness Café, Sherrill Center, and The Down Under in Overlook Hall.
+A declining balance system allows students to make deposits into a fund that may be accessed for the Dining Hall and all other dining locations.
 Visit Dining Services website.

 Off-Campus Housing

-All first year students are required to live on campus.
+All first-year students are required to live on campus.
 Students who plan to live off campus make their own living arrangements.
-Some off-campus living options can be found on the Housing and Residential Life website.
+For off campus housing resources and information, students may contact the Housing and Residence Life Office or the Dean of Students Office.